Rabbit Haemorrhagic Disease

 The virus itself if extremely tough and can survive for many months in the environment, and can even resist temperatures of 60 degrees celsius.
 However, rabbits living indoors (house rabbits) are still at risk from VHD, so they definitely need to be vaccinated with boosters kept up to date.

-Disease is subclinical in young rabbits (<8-10 weeks old) but disease is likely to be severe and peracute in naive animals older than this.
+Disease severity and age groups affected depends on the strain involved.
+RHD-1 related disease is subclinical in young rabbits (<8-10 weeks old) but disease is likely to be severe and peracute in naive animals older than this.
+However, RHD-2 related disease is associated with lower mortality overall, yet very young rabbits are also susceptible to disease.
 The severity of disease is caused by widespread haemorrhages and hepatocellular degeneration with diffuse haemorrhages in many organs.
+A summary of the differences between clinical outcomes and other information concerning the two viral strains is outlined below.
 Three clinical syndromes exist:

 Peracute: death (no clinical signs)